fieryhenry/battlecats/README.md

-Prebuilt APKs can be found in the [Releases](https://github.com/fieryhenry/battlecats/releases) section for the major versions once they are working.
+Prebuilt APKs can be found in the [Releases](https://github.com/fieryhenry/battlecats/releases) section for the major versions once all content has been added and the APK is working properly.

 A debug APK can be found in the artifacts section of the [Build APK](https://github.com/fieryhenry/battlecats/actions/workflows/build-apk.yml)